-Iceland’s Keflavík International Airport, about 40km west of Reykjavík, is connected by direct flights to Europe, the UK, Scandinavia, the US and Canada.
-It’s also possible to reach Iceland year-round by sea via the Faroese superferry Norröna, which performs a once-weekly crossing of the North Atlantic.
+Iceland’s Keflavík International Airport, about 40km west of Reykjavík, is connected by an ever-increasing quantity of flights to Europe, the UK, Scandinavia, the US and Canada.
+It’s also possible to reach Iceland year-round by sea via the Faroese superferry Norröna, which performs a regular crossing of the North Atlantic.

 Airfares always depend on the season, with the highest being around June to August, when the weather is best; fares drop during the “shoulder” seasons – September to November and April to June – and you’ll get the best prices during the low season, November to March (excluding Christmas and New Year).

 An all-inclusive package tour can sometimes turn out to be the cheapest way of doing things.
 Deals range from a weekend city-break to Reykjavík and its surrounds to all-singing, all-dancing adventure holidays involving snowmobiling across Vatnajökull and whale watching in Húsavík.
 Check the specialist tour operator websites.

 The cheapest airfare deals are always available online, either direct through the airline website or via a discount travel website.

 Icelandair flies daily to Keflavík from London Heathrow, Birmingham, Manchester and Glasgow.
 Return fares from London Heathrow start at £200, whereas from Glasgow and Manchester they cost from £150.

 The only direct flights between Ireland and Iceland are from Dublin with WOW (from €200); otherwise you’ll need to travel via mainland Britain with Aer Lingus or discount masters Ryanair, and then pick up a connecting flight to Keflavík.